 65 Then the Lord awoke as one out of sleep and like a mighty man who shouts by reason of wine.

-66 And he smote his enemies in the hinder part.
+66 And he smote his enemies backward.
 He put them to a perpetual reproach.

 67 Moreover, he refused the tabernacle of Joseph and did not choose the tribe of Ephraim,